Sakshi-10/OpenSourceVault/HashiCorpVault/README.md

-# "Dynamic Secrets: Unleashing the Thor's Hammer of FOSS Security"
+# "Dynamic Secrets: Unleashing the Thor's Hammer ⚒️ of FOSS Security"

-This repositry delves into open-source tool : HashiCorp Vault that provide robust solutions for securely managing and storing credentials in applications.
+ Dive into the world of open-source excellence with HashiCorp Vault, a robust solution for securely managing and storing credentials in applications.
 Discover practical approaches, best practices, and diverse perspectives to effectively navigate the complexities of credential management.

-HashiCorp Vault commonly known as Vault can generate secrets on-demand for various systems, reducing the risk of long-lived secrets being compromised.
-For example, it can dynamically create database credentials that have a limited lifespan and also AWS bucket short TTL session tokens.
+HashiCorp Vault, often called Vault, dynamically generates secrets on-demand for various systems, significantly reducing the risk of long-lived secrets being compromised.
+For instance, it can create short-lived database credentials and AWS bucket session tokens with short TTLs.

-Let's mitigate these risks by harnessing the power of FOSS(free and open source software).
+Let's mitigate these risks by harnessing the power💪🏻 of FOSS (Free and Open Source Software).

-Come join hands and explore
- "FOSS and Furious: Dynamic Secrets Unleashed"
+👥 Join us as we explore "FOSS and Furious💨: Dynamic Secrets Unleashed" to revolutionize your security approach.

- # Sequence :
+ # 🎯Sequence :
 1) **Introduction** : What is HashiCorp Vault and it's Key Aspects?
 2) **Installation** : Step wise procedure to setup Hashicorp from scratch on your PC
 3) **Basic CRUD Operations** : Using default kv Secret Engine perform basic CRUD Operations